 Sebikhotane is the perfect place to experience Senegal, a place rich with the sights and sounds of everyday Senegalese life.
 Morning will welcome you with the sunrise calls to prayers, roosters crowing and birds chirping, soon to be followed later by the sounds of uniformed children heading off to school, the 7:30 a.m. train whistling on it’s way to Rufisque and Dakar, horse and mule hoofs clattering on the road as well as the sight of grazing goats and roaming sheep.

 Sebikhotane is a vibrant growing rural-suburban enclave located a short 32 kilometers from Senegal’s capital city, Dakar.
 Sebi, as it is called, has become one of the most-desirable places to live in the Dakar region.
-Housing starts continue to flourish and the population continues to grow as the town anticipates the soon-to-open new national airport, university campus and research center.
+Housing starts continue to flourish and the population continues to grow to meet the needs of the recently opened new national airport and business hub.

 Guests can feel free to walk to local businesses and enjoy long peaceful walks among the area’s accessible farmland and respective neighborhoods.
 But, don’t let the expansive farmland and the unpaved side streets fool you.